foopgp/foopgp-hugowebsite/content/english/about/_index.md

 # about image
 image: ""
 # meta description
-description : "Friends Of OpenPGP (foopgp) aims to bring together people who use or develop solutions based on the [OpenPGP](/about/openpgp/) standards.
+description : "Friends Of OpenPGP (foopgp) brings together people who use or develop solutions based on the [OpenPGP](/about/openpgp/) standards.
    The objectives are to promote and facilitate the adoption of such technologies and to support their growth.
-   To reach them, the association helps organize events, workshops and training.
-It may also host and promote the collaborative development of software projects related to [OpenPGP](/about/openpgp/)."
+   To reach them, the association organize events, workshops and training.
+It also host and promote the collaborative development of software projects related to [OpenPGP](/about/openpgp/), like [Djibian](/blog/2026-01-19-djibian-release/)."
 ---

 ![pugs puppies](/images/about/about-us.jpg)